jfroelich/rss-reader/src/favicon-notes.md

+#TODO

-TODO: revisit whether favicons are now supported from within a chrome extension.
+* revisit whether favicons are now supported from within a chrome extension.
 At least document very clearly why this library has to be used in the alternative.

-TODO: create a README.md in this folder, github picks up (do this for all libs)
-- move notes into the readme
+* lookup is simply too large and needs to be broken up into
+* add a verbose param to lookup, possibly as part of options object
+* add an options object to lookup that is passed around instead of accessing globals, get things like timeouts from the object